What is a pterygium?

 - Reduced vision

-Vision is only affected in a minority of cases when the pterygium is very extensive and grows towards the centre of the cornea, although they may induce changes in astigmatism at an earlier stage.
+Vision is only affected in a minority of cases when the pterygium is very extensive and grows towards the centre of the cornea, although it may induce changes in astigmatism at an earlier stage.

 How can pterygia be treated?